jay-kumogata/RetroGames/octo/ohinasama/README.md

 "Hinamatsuri", also called Doll's Day or Girl's Day, is a religious festival in Japan and celebrated on 3 March of each year.
-At "Hinamatsuri" festival, "Ohinasama" (honored palace officials and honored dolls) are displayed to celebrate the growth of girls.
+At "Hinamatsuri" festival, "Ohinasama" (honored dolls and honored palace officials) are displayed to celebrate the growth of girls.

 ## How to Play